Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 8: Fish River Canyon & Quiver Tree Forest – Namibia

-After lunch, we continue our adventure heading to our last destination; The Quiver Tree Forest.
-It is located just north-east of Keetmanshoop and here approximately 250 quiver trees can be found.
-The forest grew spontaneously and the oldest trees are estimated to be around 200-300 years old.
+After lunch, we continue our adventure, heading to our last destination: The Quiver Tree Forest.
+It is located just north-east of Keetmanshoop, and here approximately 250 quiver trees can be found.
+The forest grew spontaneously, and the oldest trees are estimated to be around 200-300 years old.
 The quiver tree (Kokerboom in Afrikaans) is also Namibia’s national tree, and the forest was declared a national monument in 1995.
 On the final night of our Namibia Safari, we camp out under the stars near the quiver trees.
-This is an ideal location for stargazing and photographing the night skies.
+This is an ideal location for stargazing and photographing the night sky.
 You can also get a permit to photograph the quiver trees at night (at extra cost).

 • Meals included: Breakfast, Lunch & Dinner